researchops/research-skills/README.md

 # The 2019 Researcher Skills "workshop in a box"
 The [ResearchOps Community](https://researchops.community) are people interested in making the work of research work.
 This is one part of that effort: taking a look at what it is that researchers really do, where the challenges are, and how they'd like to push their practice forward.
 You can jump in by filling out the [call for organizers form](https://tiny.cc/reops-workshop).

+It's a workshop developed **by researchers, for researchers** that will help connect our local research communities and start a thread of meaningful research-focused conversations.

 <!--
 **Contents:**
 1. [_Live resource links_](#livelinks)